Any views expressed by the host on this program still documented to be almost always right 99.7 percent of the time.

 She claims she was kicked out of the house.

-Her parents say no, she left on her own.
+Her parents say, no, she left on her own.

-She says her parents were disciplining herself too much, making her do homework and so forth, she didn't want to do that.
+She says her parents were disciplining herself too much, making her do homework and so forth.

 And so now she's gone and she is suing them for the money to continue her private education.

-Judge Peter Bogard said there was no emergency need for her parents to pay for tuition to uh Morris Catholic High School.
+Judge Peter Bogard said there was no emergency need for her parents to pay for tuition to Morris Catholic High School.

-She's at 12th grade, she's got a 3.5 GPA, and in a potential precedent-setting lawsuit, Rachel claimed that her parents, Sean and Elizabeth Canning, threw her out of their home.
+And in a potential precedent-setting lawsuit, Rachel claimed that her parents, Sean and Elizabeth Canning, threw her out of their home.

-But even though they threw her out, they should still be responsible for paying her tuition, her room, and board and transportation and other expenses.
+But even though they threw her out, they should still be responsible for paying her tuition, her room, and board, and transportation, and other expenses.

-Now, Sean and Elizabeth Canning said that their daughter refused to obey basic household rules, and that she left on her own.
+Now, Sean and Elizabeth Canning said that their daughter refused to obey basic household rules and that she left on her own.

 They say they haven't seen her since she left, which was in late October, two days before her birthday.